Archive for the 'film' Category

 Cranky

 I never could get myself to send a cover letter.
-And now that I have seen cover letters posted on casting websites I know why.
-I found some cover letters that you have to read with me, OK?
+And now that I have seen cover letters that other actors wrote I know why.
+Here are some examples:

 #1 – This one is really priceless.
-I am funny.
-But I could never, never, never make this up:
+I’m pretty funny.
+But, I could never, never, never make this up:

 Dear Filmmaker: